dbod/GetAndCleanFinalWork/README.md

 must be unzipped in data/external.

 ### R Scripts
-The project contains two scripts final_work_utils.R and run_analysis.R.
+The project contains two scripts :
+* final_work_utils.R
+* run_analysis.R.

 **final_work_utils.R** contains some functions and constants used by the main run_analysis.R script :
-- create_df_variables_desc : creates a dataset containing all the features of the of the measurements needed for our study.
+* create_df_variables_desc : creates a dataset containing all the features of the of the measurements needed for our study.
 For each row of the dataset, we have the corresponding column's number in the measurements files.
 The features are filtered : only the -mean() and -std() features are kept.
-- DF_FEATURES is the result of create_df_variables_desc().
+* DF_FEATURES is the result of create_df_variables_desc().
 This constant is saved in the environment.
-- create_df_activity_labels : creates a dataset containing all the activities of the measurements.
+* create_df_activity_labels : creates a dataset containing all the activities of the measurements.
 For each row o f the dataset we have the id of the activity and its label.
-- DF_ACTIVITIES is the result create_df_activity_labels().
+* DF_ACTIVITIES is the result create_df_activity_labels().
 This constant is saved in the environment.
-- transform_set : creates a dataset from three files
+* transform_set : creates a dataset from three files
-  - X_???.txt (??? being "test" or "train") : each row decsribes one experiment
+  * X_???.txt (??? being "test" or "train") : each row decsribes one experiment
-  - subject_???.txt (??? being "test" or "train") : each row describes the id of the user for the corresponding row in X_???.txt.
+  * subject_???.txt (??? being "test" or "train") : each row describes the id of the user for the corresponding row in X_???.txt.
-  - y_???.txt (??? being "test" or "train") : each row describes the id the activity for the corresponding row in X_???.txt
+  * y_???.txt (??? being "test" or "train") : each row describes the id the activity for the corresponding row in X_???.txt

 >Inertial signals : the imported files contain some "inertial signals" measurements.